mtd-ai/aits/README.md

  - Step 3: Wait for build (take some time)
  - Step 4: Enter your NVIDIA Catalog API Key as Secret
  - Step 5: Start the chat application!
+ - Step 6: Follow the video for actions you can do!

 ## Features